 The University of Cape Coast (UCC) was established in 1962 primarily to serve as a leader in teacher education in Ghana.
 Since its inception as a teacher-training university, UCC has diversified into many other disciplines.
 The University offers a range of curricular subjects such as: African studies, arts and social sciences, botany, business, chemistry, classics, economics, education, English literature, French, geography, health, history, mathematics, music, philosophy, physics, sociology, and more.
-This program is also highly suitable for students interested in proposing a custom study abroad theme.
-This program requires students to accept a high level of independence and self-reliance to navigate and manage the administrative necessities.
+This program is also highly suitable for students interested in completing courses to fulfill General Education (Issues or Foundations) or African studies requirements.
+Students will select courses once they arrive on-site for orientation.
+This program requires students to accept a high level of independence and self-reliance to navigate the administrative necessities.
 This program is ideal for students who are seeking a full immersion into a highly regarded Ghanaian university

 Any student studying abroad for a semester is automatically considered for the Study Abroad Semester Grand, click here for the grant guidelines.

 The cost of any study abroad program depends to a large extent on the participant's personal spending habits and lifestyle.

 A student visa is required for semester exchange students.
 Students should apply for their visa no less than 4-6 weeks prior to departure, although the process can take just a couple of weeks.
 Students can find more detailed information regarding the visa application process in our student visa guide.
 Please note that the appropriate consulate or embassy must be consulted for the most up-to-date visa information.

 Students will be housed in the University owned housing.
 Most rooms are double occupancy with shared common rooms.
 Laundry facilities consist of large wash tubs for hand washing.
 Students may have a balcony or patio with lines for drying clothes.